-The Samsung Frame 2018 is a good LCD TV with excellent gaming features and a unique design.
-The Frame is designed to look like a piece of art when wall mounted, and the bezel can be changed to match any decor.
+The Samsung Frame 2018 is a decent LCD TV with excellent gaming features and a unique design.
+The Frame is designed to look like a piece of art when wall-mounted, and the bezel can be changed to match any decor.
 Unfortunately, this feature won't be able to live up to its potential due to the poor viewing angles.
-It has excellent low input lag and a fast response time, plus it supports FreeSync VRR, making this a great TV for Xbox One owners.
+It has excellent low input lag and fast response time, plus it supports FreeSync VRR, making this a great TV for Xbox One owners.

 Note that this is a different TV to the 2017 Frame (Samsung model LS003).
 The 2018 Samsung Frame can be identified by the model number LS03N.

 Samsung The Frame 2018 is a decent TV for mixed usage.
 It has a fast response time, excellent low input lag, and excellent gaming features.
 It can display a wide color gamut, but unfortunately, it can't get very bright in HDR and lacks a local dimming feature, so the effect of HDR is somewhat subdued.
 It has poor viewing angles, so it isn't well suited for a wide living room.